anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 # Unreleased | 1.1.7 <br>
 This version is not yet 100% released and could have bugs.
 Get the beta [here](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/stylustheme.css).
+## Major changes
+- Yet again, another games page fix.
+For some reason, it differs from account to account.
+- Search bar fixes
+-- NOTES
+For some reason, the changes don't affect every single account (I only knew about these recent Roblox site changes because of my alts) <br> so it might be different for you; my point is if there is a change, please create an issue because I might not have caught it.
 ## Games page changes
 - When hovering over a game tile, the like button turns green.
 - 11px margin at the games page changed to a 1px margin because it conflicted with the home page.